1slam10/naura/README.md

 Neura is currently in its early stages.
 The core functionality is being developed, and contributions, feedback, and suggestions are highly encouraged.

 **Note:**
-> This library is not ready for production use yet.
+> This library is not ready for production (or any other, lol) use yet.

 ## Key Features (Planned)